Joanna Jędrzejczyk: Return to Strawweight

 Jędrzejczyk faced Michelle Waterson-Gomez on October 12, 2019, at UFC on ESPN+ 19.
 Per news reports, Jędrzejczyk had informed the UFC that she might not be able to make the Strawweight limit; however, she weighed in at 115.5 pounds.
 She won the fight via unanimous decision.

 Jędrzejczyk faced Zhang Weili for UFC Women's Strawweight Championship on March 7, 2020, at UFC 248.
 She lost the fight via split decision.
 This fight earned her the Fight of the Night award, and was considered by many pundits as the greatest fight in women's MMA history.

 A rematch between Jędrzejczyk and Zhang took place on June 11, 2022 at UFC 275.
 Jędrzejczyk lost the fight after getting knocked out with a spinning backfist in the second round.
 In her post-fight interview, Jędrzejczyk announced her retirement from mixed martial arts, saying, "It's been 20 years.
 I'm turning 35 this year.
 I want to be a mom.
 I want to be a businesswoman.
 I've been training two decades, more than half of my life.
 I appreciate you all.
 I love you guys."

+Hall of Fame

 It was announced on March 10, 2024 that Jędrzejczyk would be inducted into UFC Hall of Fame in July 2024.

+During UFC 326's broadcast in March 2026, Jędrzejczyk's 2020 fight with Weili was announced as the next "fight wing" UFC Hall of Fame inductee during International Fight Week festivities in Las Vegas on July 9, 2026.